What is a hashtag?

 1. Use appropriate hashtags for your industry, not trending topics.
 You want to participate in your industry/community and build your following.
 Not only will your posts get lost in the millions of posts with #tbt (throwback Thursday) tagged, but will that tag successfully market you or your business?

 2. Be consistent.
-Just like when posting content, use hashtags that will work regularly for your brand or specific campaign.
+Just like when posting content, use hashtags that will work regularly for your brand or a specific campaign.
 The more people that can recognize you around a certain topic, the better.
 Again, you’re building a following within a certain community, not just reaching out to the masses.
 I suggest saving hashtag lists on your phone that you can easily copy and paste into posts depending on the topic.

 3. Be original and unique, but research your hashtags first!
 There are a lot of slang terms out there, make sure the hashtag means what you think it means.
 Search social media platforms, Urban Dictionary, Google, etc. before adding a hashtag to your brand.

 4. Look at the hashtag from all angles, and don’t trust capitalization.
 Capitalizing letters to emphasize words may look great at first, but not everyone will follow suit.
 The majority of people won’t use capital letters in a hashtag.
 Look at your hashtag from all points of view to make sure nothing inappropriate may come across depending on who writes or looks at it.
 You don’t want to start a Twitter rumor that Cher is dead, or that a therapist is now a rapist just because you didn’t format a hashtag correctly……